Faissal Futebol Clube

-Faissal Futebol Clube, usually known simply as Faissal, is a Brazilian football team from the city of Itaboraí, Rio de Janeiro state, founded on January 20, 2001.
+Faissal Futebol Clube, usually known simply as Faissal, was a Brazilian football team from the city of Itaboraí, Rio de Janeiro state, founded on January 20, 2001.

 Stadium

 The home stadium Alziro de Almeida has a capacity of 3,000 people.

 Colors

 The official colors are yellow and black.

 Club kits

 The home kit is a yellow and black striped jersey, black shorts and white socks.
 The away kit is white, with details in yellow and black, and black socks.